realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

     - Polymorphism is the idea that a method can be called on an object and the method will behave differently based on the "type" of the "object" that the "method" is called on
         - This is the basis for `override`-ing methods in subclasses and `interfaces` and `abstract class`-es
-        - In the example above, the `view()` function can be called with any `Document` object and the `view` method will behave differently based on the type of the `Document` object that is passed in
+        - In the example above, the `view()` method can be called with any `Document` object and the `view` method will behave differently based on the type of the `Document` object that is passed in.
   - ### Associated with Liskov Principle
     - The "Liskov Substitution Principle" comes from "Set theory" and is the idea that "objects of a superclass shall be replaceable with objects of its subclasses without affecting the functionality of the program."